North Carolina Abortion Laws

 Although doctors normally can only perform abortions within the first twenty weeks of pregnancy, there is an exception if the pregnancy causes a substantial risk to the health or life of the mother.

 In North Carolina, only a licensed M.D., a doctor or physician, may perform an abortion in a hospital or clinic that has a license to perform abortions.
 This is to ensure that the abortion is as safe as possible for the mother, and to ensure that medical facilities are immediately available if the abortion puts the mother in danger.

 For mothers under the age of eighteen, written parental consent is required to have an abortion.
 However, there is an exception to the consent requirement if the abortion is medically necessary, or if a judge grants a waiver to the parental consent requirement.
 Judges often grant parental consent waivers when telling a young woman's parents about her pregnancy or desire to get an abortion may put the young mother in danger.

 An unlawful abortion is a Class H felony in North Carolina, and punishable by up to ten years in prison.
 If the judge determines that the unlawful abortion is a Class I felony, the punishment is five years in prison at most.
 Failing to obtain parental consent is a Class 1 misdemeanor.

 Abortion is generally regulated by a mixture of health care laws and criminal laws.
 Because of the overlap of these legal areas, it may be wise to speak with a qualified attorney.
-There are many attorneys throughout New York state with health care law experience who may be able to help you.
+There are many attorneys throughout North Carolina with health care law experience who may be able to help you.
 As well, you may wish to speak with a qualified criminal defense attorney in your area, for the criminal law issues related to abortion.